GeotrekCE/Geotrek-rando-v3/docs/installation.md

 - Update the files in the `/customization` folder according to your structure (See customization documentation)
 - Build the Docker image with its latest prebuilt version: `docker build -t geotrek-rando .`
 - You can also build a [specific version](https://github.com/orgs/GeotrekCE/packages/container/package/geotrek-rando-v3%2Fgeotrek-rando-prebuild) with `docker build -t geotrek-rando --build-arg VERSION={THE VERSION YOU WANT} .`
-- Run the docker image on the port you want: `docker run -d -p {YOUR_PORT}:80 geotrek-rando`
+- Run the docker image on the port you want: `docker run --restart unless-stopped -d -p {YOUR_PORT}:80 geotrek-rando`
+  - Let's explain what this command does step by step
+    - `docker run [options] geotrek-rando` runs the container named geotrek-rando that we've just built
+    - the `-d` option specifies that it should run "deamonized" meaning the container should run in background instead of keeping the terminal window linked to its stdout.
+    - the `-p` option specified a port mapping between the port you want to connect on your machine to the port the server is running on in the docker container (here 80)
+    - the `--restart unless-stopped` option specified that unless you stopped the container on purpose, it should restart automatically if something goes wrong.
 - Your website is now available to the adress of your server

 You can then serve what comes out of your local {YOUR PORT} port.
 To configure NGINX, see below.

-## Update Geotrek-rando version or configuration

-After updating configuration or to install a new version of Geotrek-rando, you have to rebuild a new image of Geotrek-rando, stop the old one and run the new one.

-- Build a new Geotrek-rando image: `docker build -t geotrek-rando .`
-- Check running containers: `docker ps`
-- Stop the old container: `docker stop <CONTAINER_ID>`
-- Run the new image: `docker run -d -p {YOUR_PORT}:80 geotrek-rando`

-### Manage docker images storage on disk:

-The old images will stay on your system and use disk storage.

-To remove images without container associated, you can run `docker image prune -a`.

-If you notice a unexpectedly large amount of images remaining on your system when asking docker for images with the command `docker images -a` (showing all the otherwise hidden intermediate images), you can start from a clean slate and delete all the existing docker images on your system by running:
-`docker rmi $(docker images -a -q) -f`.
-Docker supports subqueries like this one, let's understand it step by step:

-- `docker rmi` is the command to delete an image
-- `$()` defines the subquery
-  - `docker images` list images
-  - `-a` (all) specifies that you want to see all of them even the intermediate ones
-  - `-q` (quiet) specifies that you only need to get the images IDs
-- `-f` (force) means you want to bypass docker security preventing you to delete used images

 ## An example with NGINX